Afterlife-Horizon/afho_frontend/README.md

 # Afterlife Horizon Bot Project

-The website for the discord bot created in ReactJS and typescript
+The website for the discord bot created in ReactVite

 ## Requirements

--   NodeJS 18.15.0 or higher
+- NodeJS 22.10.1 or higher

 ## features

 - Ability to control the music played by the bot in a discord channel.
 - Check various leaderboards

 ## Installation